contentauth/c2pa-python/docs/usage.md

 try:
     # Create a reader from a file path
     with Reader("path/to/media_file.jpg") as reader:
-        # Print the JSON for a manifest.
+        # Print manifest store as JSON
         print("Manifest store:", reader.json())

         # Get the active manifest.